wormhole-foundation/wormhole-sdk-ts/README.md

 import { AlgorandPlatform } from "@wormhole-foundation/connect-sdk-algorand";

-// Include the protocols you wish to use import "@wormhole-foundation/connect-sdk-evm-tokenbridge";
+// Include the protocols you wish to use
+// these imports register the protocol to be used by higher level abstractions
+// like WormholeTransfers
+import "@wormhole-foundation/connect-sdk-evm-tokenbridge";
 import "@wormhole-foundation/connect-sdk-solana-tokenbridge";
 import "@wormhole-foundation/connect-sdk-algorand-tokenbridge";